mmj-the-fighter/GraphicsLabFramework/README.md

 GraphicsLabFramework.zip (size: 730KB)

 Useful for:
-- Writing lab programs in a first course for computer graphics  (pixel, line, polygons, circle, filling, clipping, transforms etc.)
+- Writing lab programs in a first course for computer graphics
+  (pixels, lines, polygons, circles,  ellipses, filling, clipping, transforms etc.)
 - Writing raytracers
 - Writing programs for advanced curves
 - Writing software rasterizers
 - Writing image processing routines
 - and so on.

 Building:
 You need to make a project using the files in the repository
 and resolve dependencies with SDL2 Library (available at https://www.libsdl.org)
 in order to run the program.

+Note:
+Images format used for this project is PPM.
+You may need programs like GIMP, IrfanView or Photoshop to view PPM files.

 Core:
 The core of this program is a function which calls